-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of additional shares of our common stock at the initial public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,875,000 additional shares of our common stock at the initial public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.
-If the underwriters' option is exercised in full, the total price to the public would be \$ , the total underwriters' discounts and commissions paid by us would be \$ , respectively, and the total proceeds to us would be \$ , respectively.
+If the underwriters' option is exercised in full, the total price to the public would be \$ and \$, respectively, and the total proceeds to us would be \$ and \$, respectively.